 - Slow cooker risotto with butternut squash and sausage

-- Fall salad with butternut squash
+- Fall salad

 - Butternut squash soup